comprna/riser/README.md

    ```

-# Testing

-**Acknowledgement:** These testing instructions have been adapted from the "Testing" section of ReadFish (https://github.com/LooseLab/readfish)
+# Test before live sequencing

+**Important: Make sure you do this test first to make sure everything is working properly before applying RISER to a live sequencing run.**

-## Configure MinKNOW bulk fast5 file playback
+## Setup MinKNOW playback

-To test RISER without wasting resources on a live sequencing run, the "playback" mechanism in MinKNOW can be utilised.
-This allows a bulk fast5 file recorded from a previous sequencing run to be replayed so that data is streamed as though a real sequencing device were connected.
+Without wasting resources on a live sequencing run, RISER can be tested using MinKNOW's "playback" feature, which replays a bulk fast5 file recorded from a previous sequencing run to mimic data being streamed from a sequencer.

-1. Obtain a bulk fast5 file (generated with flowcell FLO-MIN106) for playback in MinKNOW.
+1. Obtain a bulk fast5 file (generated with flow cell FLO-MIN106) for playback in MinKNOW.
 2. Open the sequencing TOML file *sequencing_MIN106_RNA.toml*, found in `/opt/ont/minknow/conf/package/sequencing`.
 3. In the **[custom_settings]** section, add a field:
    ```
    simulation = "/full/path/to/bulk.fast5"
    ```

-4. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.  **Important: If you do not follow this step, remember to revert the changes made in steps 3 and 4 after you have finished using RISER to allow regular sequencing runs again!**
+4. Save the toml file under a new name, e.g. *sequencing_MIN106_RNA_mod.toml*.

-5. To apply the above changes and enable playback you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).
+5. Apply the above changes to enable playback by selecting "Reload Scripts" on the Start Sequencing page (top right-hand corner menu).

-6. Insert a configuration test flowcell into the sequencing device.
+6. Insert a configuration test flowcell into the sequencer.
 7. Start a sequencing run as usual, using flowcell FLO-MIN106.
-If you have followed Step 5, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
+If you have followed Step 5 correctly, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
 Make sure you select your **_mod** file to enable playback.
 8. Once the run starts, a MUX scan will take about 5 minutes.
-Once this is complete, observe the read length histogram.
+Once this is complete, you can run RISER (next section).

-## Test reject command

-To check that RISER is able to communicate with MinKNOW and enact sequencing decisions, a simple test is to reject all reads.

-1. Continue this test immediately after Step 8 of "Configure MinKNOW bulk fast5 file playback" (do not stop the sequencing run).

-2. Run the reject-all script.

-   ```
-   cd <path/to/riser/riser>
-   python3 reject_all.py
-   ```

-3. Wait for a few minutes and then observe the read length histogram.
-You should see a growing peak at ~200-300 b.
-If you check "Split by read end reason" you should see that the peak corresponds to "Adaptive sampling voltage reversal."

-## Test RNA species enrichment
+## Test RISER

-Now you can check that RISER is able to selectively sequence a desired RNA species.
+Now you can check that RISER is able to selectively sequence the target RNA class.

-1. Start a new sequencing run (remember to select the **_mod** script to enable playback) and wait for the initial MUX scan to complete.
+1. Make sure the steps in "Setup MinKNOW playback" are done first.
 2. Run RISER.
-The below will selectively sequence reads that RISER predicts to be protein-coding and will reject reads predicted to be non-coding.
+The below will selectively reject molecules that RISER predicts to be mRNA.
 The script will run for 1 hour (this can be modified as desired with the `--duration` parameter).
    ```
    cd <path/to/riser/riser>
-   python3 riser.py --target noncoding --duration 1
+   python3 riser.py --target mRNA --mode deplete --duration 1
    ```

-3. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.
+4. You should see a message in MinKNOW's System Messages stating that RISER is now controlling the run.

-4. Since a playback run simply replays the signals recorded in the bulk fast5 file, it is not able to mimic reads being physically rejected from the nanopore.
-Instead, the signal recorded for a read is simply clipped upon receiving a reject command.
-Therefore, to test whether RISER is having an effect you will need to assess the average length of reads that are protein-coding and non-coding.
-The expectation is that the average length of reads in the target species will be longer than those that are off target. *A script to automate this test will be provided in a future release of RISER.*
+5. Since a playback run simply replays the signals recorded in the bulk fast5 file, it cannot mimic reads being physically ejected from the pore.
+Instead, the signal is simply clipped upon receiving a reject command.
+Therefore, the effect of RISER can be tested by assessing the average length of reads that are mRNA and non-mRNA.
+The expectation is that the average length of non-mRNA reads are longer than mRNA reads, which are being rejected.

-# Usage in real sequencing run
+# Use RISER during live sequencing

-## Configure MinKNOW

-1. **Important: If you followed the Testing steps above, make sure that the "simulation" field you added to the sequencing TOML file *sequencing_MIN106_RNA.toml*, found in `/opt/ont/minknow/conf/package/sequencing` is now removed!**  To apply the changes and enable RISER you will need to select "Reload Scripts" found on the Start Sequencing page (top right-hand corner menu).

-2. Start a sequencing run as usual, using flowcell FLO-MIN106.
-If you have followed Step 5, then after selecting a kit you will be presented with a choice "Select the script you would like to run."
-Make sure you select your **_mod** file to enable RISER.
+1. Start a sequencing run as usual, using flow cell FLO-MIN106.

-3. Once the initial MUX scan has completed, run RISER using the commands below.
+2. Once the initial MUX scan has completed, in a terminal window run RISER (command structure detailed below).
+   ```
+   cd <path/to/riser>
+   source .venv/bin/activate
+   python3 riser.py --target {target} --mode {mode} --duration {duration}
+   ```
 4. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.

 ## Command structure

 ```
-usage: riser.py [-h] -t  -d  [-c] [-m] [-p] [-s]
+usage: riser.py [-h] -t -m -d [--min] [--max] [--threshold]

 optional arguments:
-  -h, --help        show this help message and exit
+  -h, --help       Show this help message and exit.
-  -t , --target     RNA species to enrich for.
-This must be either {coding,
-                    noncoding}. (required)
-  -d , --duration   Length of time (in hours) to run RISER for.
+  -t, --target     RNA class to enrich for.
+This must be one or more of {mRNA,mtRNA,globin}. (required) -m, --mode       Whether to enrich or deplete the target class.
+This must be one of {enrich,deplete}. (required) -d, --duration   Length of time (in hours) to run RISER for.
 This should be
-                    the same as the MinKNOW run length. (required) -c , --config     Config file for model hyperparameters. (default: models/cnn_best_model.yaml)
-  -m , --model      File containing saved model weights. (default:
-                    models/cnn_best_model.pth)
-  -p , --polya      Number of values to remove from the start of the raw
-                    signal to exclude the polyA tail and sequencing adapter signal from analysis. (default: 6481) -s , --secs       Number of seconds of transcript signal to use for decision. (default: 4)
+                   the same as the MinKNOW run length. (required) --min            Minimum number of seconds of transcript signal to use for RISER prediction. (default: 2) --max            Maximum number of seconds of transcript signal to try to classify before skipping this read. (default: 4) --threshold      Probability threshold for classifer [0,1]. (default: 0.9)
 ```

-## Example usage

-To enrich for non-coding RNA, RISER can simply be run with the following command (make sure to set the duration `-d` equal to your MinKNOW run length in hours).
+**Example **

+To deplete mRNA in a 48h sequencing run:
 ```
 cd <path/to/riser/riser>
+source .venv/bin/activate
-python3 riser.py -t noncoding -d 48
+python3 riser.py -t mRNA -m deplete -d 48
 ```

 ## Output